 Accuracy

-That said the results are an improvement on the previous meter design and are as follows:
+That said, the results are an improvement on the previous meter design, and are as follows:

 Current

 The current was measured up to 9.28A.
-The absolute error has a max: +0.01A and min -0.03A
+The absolute error maximum was: +0.01A and minimum was -0.03A

 The standard deviation of the error: 0.011A